 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
 At St Lawrence CE Primary School, these values are reinforced regularly in the following ways:

-Democracy is rife within the school.
-The whole school have the opportunity to have their voices heard through a number of avenues:
+Democracy permeates throughout within the school.
+The whole school have the opportunity to have their voices heard through a number of avenues for example:

 Year 6 class vote for a short list for Head Boy and Head Girl candidates

 Whole school vote following a week of campaigning for Head Boy and Head Girl

 Two year 6 children represent St Lawrence at the local Church Council meetings

 Two children from each class are part of the School Council who meet regularly to discuss aspects of the school with the Headteacher and then feedback to their classes